jdrestre/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 # 0x03.
 Python - Data Structures: Lists, Tuples

 ## Description
-- This is a repository where Python language topics are studied: Data Structures: Lists, Tuples
+- Repository to study the following Python topics: Data Structures: Lists, Tuples
 ---
 At the end of this project I could explain to anyone:
 - What are lists and how to use them